Aletheios/nanocolor/README.md

 **Minimalistic and tiny color manipulation library**

 Dependency-free.
-Only 4.8KB (1.9KB gzipped).
+Only 2.65 KB (minified + gzipped).
 Internally works with HSL colors.
 Inspired by various other color libraries.

 ## Table of Contents